lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The main design consideration in choosing pairings is to prioritize providing pairings of each ML-KEM security level with commonly-deployed traditional algorithms.
 This supports the design goal of using composites as a stepping stone to efficiently deploy post-quantum on top of existing hardeneded and certified traditional algorithm implementations.
 This was prioritized rather than attempting to exactly match the security level of the post-quantum and traditional components -- which in general is difficult to do since there is no academic consensus on how to compare the "bits of security" against classical attackers and "qubits of security" against quantum attackers.

-SHA2 is prioritized over SHA3 in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-DSA module.
+SHA2 is prioritized over SHA3 in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-KEM module.
 However SHA3 is used with X25519 and X448 SHA3-256 to match the construction in {{X-Wing}}.
 This also provides a slight efficiency gain for the X25519 and X448 based composites since a single invocation of SHA3 is known to behave as a dual-PRF, and thus is sufficient for use as a KDF, see {{sec-cons-kem-combiner}}, compared with an HMAC-SHA2 construction.

 While it may seem odd to use 256-bit outputs at all security levels, this aligns with ML-KEM [FIPS.203] which produces a 256-bit shared secret key at all security levels.
 All hash functions used have >= 256 bits of (2nd) pre-image resistance, which is the required property for a KDF to provide 128 bits of security, as allowed in Table 3 of {{SP.800-57pt1r5}}.
 Composite algorithms at higher security levels use a larger hash function in order to preserve internal collision resistance of the hash function at a comparable strength to the underlying component algorithms up to the point where truncation to a 256-bit output is performed.